History of the Jews in Curaçao: Postwar

 In 1964, Mikve Israel and Temple Emanuel's congregations merged agreeing to follow the rituals of the Reconstructionist Jewish Movement in an effort to preserve the traditions of both congregations.
 In the late 1960s, some of the Ashkenazi Jews left after they became targets of rioting.
 Others left in the 1980s, when economic recession and the devaluation of the Venezuelan currency made migration to the United States more attractive.

 Approximately 350 Jews remain in Curaçao.
 They maintain the Jewish Cultural Historical Museum, which is connected to the Mikve Israel-Emanuel synagogue.
 The museum contains religious artifacts including a 1729 mikvah and eighteen historic Torahs.
-The community also operates an combined school, the Community Hebrew School, which is operated by both congregations, Mikvé Israel-Emanuel and Sharei Tsedek.
+The community also operates a combined school, the Community Hebrew School, which is operated by both congregations, Mikvé Israel-Emanuel and Sharei Tsedek.

 Since 2017, Shaarei Tsedek has been led by a Chabad rabbi, serving the local Jewish community and tourists.
 The synagogue is open for weekly services and hosts a variety of activities, such as Shabbat dinners, holiday services, and educational classes.